 Final Thoughts

-The good news is that most website issues aren’t complex and can be fixed relatively easily — often, small changes can lead to significant improvements.
+The good news is that most website issues are not complex and can be fixed relatively easily - often, small changes can lead to significant improvements.
 By focusing on visibility (SEO), clarity, usability, and clear calls-to-action, you can turn your website into something that actively drives results, rather than simply existing online.

 Need a Second Opinion on Your Website?